-We currently offer fixed and variable rate private student loans.
-We market our student loans through digital channels, direct mail, email and radio to existing and potential customers.
+We market our student loans through digital channels, direct mail, email, radio and television.
 We also work with schools to create awareness of our products with students and their families.
-Students can apply for our student loans online, by telephone, or by mail, and we have dedicated staff within our call centers to service student loans.
-We invite applicants who qualify to apply with a creditworthy cosigner, which may improve the likelihood for loan approval and a lower interest rate.
+Students can apply for our student loans online, by telephone or by mail, and we have dedicated staff within our call centers to service student loans.
+We invite applicants who qualify to apply with a creditworthy cosigner, which may improve the likelihood of loan approval and a lower interest rate.